 Note that Windows.old folder would automatically deleted by Windows after 28-30 days after upgrading to Windows 10.
-It’s better you get the Product keys well in advance from the Windows.old directory.
+You should get the Product keys well in advance from the Windows.old directory.

 I hope the above tools helped you retrieve your Windows product keys from the hard drive of your unbootable Windows installation.